 For businesses, online reputation management also involves review management and customer communication.
 Reviews make up a large part of a business’s online reputation – 90% of consumers check reviews before making a purchase – and maintaining them is critical for success in most cases.

 Q: How do I assess my online reputation?

-A: Every photo, comment, social media post, blog post, review and other piece of data that mentions your name is part of your reputation.
+A: Every photo, comment, social media post, blog post, review and other pieces of data that mentions your name is part of your reputation.
 Your online reputation is the sum of every piece of data about you on the internet.

 Half of all American adults are unhappy with their online reputations.
 You can assess your reputation by googling your name, your business’s name and any other search terms someone might use to look you up.
 Open every relevant link from the front page of results and from the image results.
 Save these links in a bookmark folder as a quick reference for your standing online reputation.

 Identify the links that do not represent you well.
 These are the negative items that need to be addressed.
 From mugshots to drunken college photos, each one should be marked for consideration and removal.